Hrissimir/scrape_jobs/README.rst

     18. Search for 'Google Sheets API', then open the result and click the blue 'ENABLE' button

-    19. Open the downloaded secrets.json file and copy the value of the 'client_email'
+    19. Open the downloaded auth.json file and copy the value of the 'client_email'

     20. Using the same google account as in step 2. , go to the normal google sheets and create & open the 'Spreadsheet'

-        - do a final renaming to the spreadsheet now to avoid coding issues in future
+        - do a final renaming to the spreadsheet now to avoid issues in future

     21. 'Share' the document with the email copied in step 19., giving it 'Edit' permissions